What are Electric Motors?

 - Copper Recovery (Small copper wound electric motors deemed to have a lower copper recovery rate than the non conforming motors listed at the top of this list)

-- Just like all other types of non-ferrous scrap metal it is important to keep your grades sorted and separated.
-This helps when time comes to sell.
+Just like all other types of non-ferrous scrap metal, it is important to keep your grades sorted and separated.
+This helps when the time comes to sell.